Oakchris1955/Velocity-Energy-Calculator/README.md

 ## Usage

-Either run the program directly and input the parameters or pass them via the command line (first argument is velocity, second is mass)
+Pass the arguments via the command line (first argument is velocity, second is mass, for more info run the program with the `--help` flag)